composer/composer/doc/01-basic-usage.md

 working on your project.
 As a result you will have all dependencies requested by your `composer.json` file, but they may not all be at the very latest available versions (some of the dependencies listed in the `composer.lock` file may have released newer versions since the file was created).
-This is by design, it ensures that your project does not break because of unexpected changes in dependencies.
+This is by design, ensuring that your project does not break because of unexpected changes in dependencies.

 So after fetching new changes from your VCS repository it is recommended to run